RFID Readers

 Beam is compatible with the following RFID reader models:

-Chainway C72Chainway1Handheld scanning, available with or without integrated barcode scanner
+Chainway C72Handheld1Handheld scanning, available with or without integrated barcode scanner

-Impinj R700Impinj4Fixed scanning, direct network or via Beam IoT Bridge
+Impinj R700Fixed4Fixed scanning, direct network or via Beam IoT Bridge

 Setting up an RFID reader

-1. Go to Devices and tap Add Device.
+1. Open Devices Overview via Settings and tap +, then choose Device.

-6. Give the reader a name, and optionally assign an icon and color for easy identification.
+5. Give the reader a name and optionally assign an icon and color.

 💡